-Kate Taylor's last Festival was in 2009 and since then the Festival Producer has been Carla MacKinnon (2010), Chloe Roddick (2011 - 2012), Cassandra Neal (2013 - 2014), with Jo Duncombe joining as the 2015 Producer alongside a one-year partnership with Shooting People.
-Following the January 2015 Festival, Sarah Chorley joined the team as Business Development Director, to take the Festival forward with Philip and Jo still on board, and moving to new office space in East London.
+Kate Taylor's last Festival was in 2009 and since then the Festival Producer has been Carla MacKinnon (2010), Chloe Roddick (2011 - 2012), Cassandra Neal (2013 - 2014) Jo Duncombe (2015 - 2016) Following the January 2015 Festival, Sarah Chorley joined the team as Business Development Director, and this year Johanna Brooks has come on board as the festival producer.

 - Philip Ilson (Artistic Director)